JulianOzelRose/TR-SaveMaster/README.md

 };
 ```

-With each index marker array's location stored on the array, you can then calculate both
+With each index marker array's location stored on the dictionary, you can then calculate both
 the secondary ammo index, as well as the base secondary ammo offsets.
 To see how to
 calculate the secondary ammo index, see the [section above](https://github.com/JulianOzelRose/TR-SaveMaster?tab=readme-ov-file#calculating-the-secondary-ammo-index).
-Here is how to calculate the base secondary ammo offsets based on the index data:
+Here is how to calculate the base secondary ammo offsets based on the index data for Tomb Raider II:

 ```
 int baseSecondaryAmmoIndexOffset = ammoIndexData[levelIndex][0];